ManKeomorakort/Ionic2-benchmark/README.md

 <img src="Ionic-2-project-structure-2.png">

 * **config.xml** : This contains configurations like the app name, and the package name, that will be used to install our app into an actual device.
+This configuration file is used by Cordova and includes settings which are relevant for building your application for the iOS and Android platform.

 * **cordova** :